 Bloom filters show up in distributed databases, web crawlers, and blockchain light clients.
 B-trees power databases, filesystems, and even Git.
 Skip lists are in Redis, LevelDB, and concurrency libraries.

 When you see the same pattern in unrelated systems, you’re not seeing coincidence.
-You’re seeing the landscape of computational problems revealing its structure.
+You’re seeing how certain solutions just fit certain problems.